-Franklin Cover worked in a variety of genres and built up a diverse and reputable career.
-Cover's early acting career mostly consisted of roles in various films, such as the Gregory Peck thrilling mystery "Mirage" (1965), "What's So Bad About Feeling Good?"
-(1968) with George Peppard and "The Stepford Wives" (1975).
-He had an early role on the television special "Change at 125th Street" (1973-74).
-He additionally landed roles in the TV movies "Short Walk to Daylight" (1972-73) and "The Connection" (1972-73).
-He continued to work steadily in film throughout the eighties, appearing in the crime picture "Wall Street" (1987) with Michael Douglas and the action movie "Spy Trap" (1988) with Jason Kristofer.
-His work around this time also included a part on the TV movie "The Day the Bubble Burst" (1981-82).
-He also worked in television around this time, including a part on "Hothouse" (1987-88).
-Nearing the end of his career, he tackled roles on "ER" (1994-2009) and "New York Daze" (1995-96).
-He also was featured in the TV movies "A Perry Mason Mystery: The Case of the Lethal Lifestyle" (1993-94) and "Columbo: A Trace of Murder" (1996-97).
-Cover last acted on "Will & Grace" (1998-2006).
-Franklin Cover passed away in February 2006 at the age of 78.
+Franklin Cover was an actor who had a successful Hollywood career.
+Cover began his acting career in film, appearing in such titles as the Gregory Peck suspenseful mystery "Mirage" (1965), the George Peppard comedic adaptation "What's So Bad About Feeling Good?"
+(1968) and the Katharine Ross horror flick "The Stepford Wives" (1975).
+He had a part on the television special "Change at 125th Street" (CBS, 1973-74).
+He also starred in the TV movies "Short Walk to Daylight" (ABC, 1972-73) and "The Connection" (ABC, 1972-73).
+His passion for acting continued to his roles in projects like the crime flick "Wall Street" (1987) with Michael Douglas and the action picture "Spy Trap" (1988) with Jason Kristofer.
+He also landed a role in the miniseries "A Woman Called Golda" (1981-82).
+His work around this time also included a part on the TV movie "The Day the Bubble Burst" (NBC, 1981-82).
+Nearing the end of his career, he tackled roles on "Living Single" (1992-98), "ER" (NBC, 1994-2009) and "New York Daze" (Fox, 1995-96).
+He also was featured in the TV movie "A Perry Mason Mystery: The Case of the Lethal Lifestyle" (NBC, 1993-94).
+Cover last appeared on "TV Guide's Truth Behind the Sitcoms 4" (Fox, 1999-2000).
+Cover passed away in February 2006 at the age of 78.